 Many points of interest in OLYNP are easy to access by car.
 Hurricane Ridge, replete with vistas and hikes, is a twenty-mile drive from Port Angeles.
 Sol Duc Hot Springs is the perfect place to relax, if you can handle the sulfur smell and the paste-white skin of Washingtonians.
 Rialto Beach at La Push is a wild and majestic coastal stretch.

 For those who prefer more exertion with their activity, the Olympic Mountain Range is home to over 175 world-class hiking trails.
 Want to see elk and mountain goats?
 How about yellow pine trees?
+You can see these things and much, much more in one of the USA’s greatest treasures.

 Two hours north of Seattle is an alpine landscape called North Cascades National Park.
 This is one of the few national parks without an entrance fee.
 It is home to over 300 glaciers, and also boasts a cornucopia of fishing lakes, hiking trails, fanciful towns, and an amazing ski resort in Mt.
 Baker.